eduardkf/to-do-interview/README.md

     * add 2 elements and align them in the center using flex box.
     * make the elements get the data from the useState.
     * add one button and animate it's hover transition
-    * use the button to submit data in a form.
+    * use the button to submit data in a form (bonus: using react-hook-form).
 * Retrieve all the users from in the RSC https://dummyjson.com/docs/users
+* Add a next/image
+* How are you managing caching in nextjs?
+How do you revalidate a cache?

 ## Bugs

 * The GET call throws a 404.